 How do you control the Apple HomePod mini?

-The hot word, “Hey, Siri,” is all you need to take control of the Apple HomePod mini and all its functions.
-A swirling light show displays on the touchpad when Siri is activated, and when music plays, it glows white.
+The hot word, “Hey, Siri,” is all you need to control the Apple HomePod mini and all its functions.
+When Siri is activated, the touchpad displays a swirling light show, and when music plays, it glows white.
 The speaker houses four microphones, which work even when media blares at full volume.
 If you don’t want to strain your voice to call for Siri, use the touchpad as a control panel.

 Here’s a table that covers the Apple HomePod mini controls: